 Your home in Charleston, South Carolina, has unique and specific HVAC needs.
-At Berkeley Heating and Air Conditioning, we specialize in helping you customize the right system for your home.
+At Berkeley Heating & Air Conditioning, we specialize in helping you customize the right system for your home.
 Here are four features you might consider:

 High SEER Rating